There are many types of non-Hodgkin lymphoma (NHL). Your doctor needs to know which type you have so that they can give you the best treatment.

 If a lymphoma developed from abnormal B-cell lymphocytes, it is called a B-cell lymphoma.
 If it developed from abnormal T-cell lymphocytes, it is called a T-cell lymphoma.

 B-cell lymphomas are more common than T-cell lymphomas.
 About 9 out of 10 people diagnosed with NHL (90%) have a B-cell lymphoma.

-The most common B-cell lymphomas are:
+The most common types of B-cell lymphoma are:

-Other, less common, types include:
+Other less common types include:

 - extra-nodal marginal zone lymphoma (also called MALT lymphoma)

 - mantle cell lymphoma